Everything You Need To Know About Growing Your Own Smoothie Greens

 Once you’ve selected your pods, you fill the basin with water, add the supplied nutrients, and pop your pods into the garden’s reservoirs.
 The garden will cycle the grow lights and pump water as needed, and it will alert you any time you need to add nutrients or water.

-Your smoothie greens should begin to sprout in about 7 to 10 days, and after a few weeks, you’ll be able to start harvesting them.
-The beauty of growing most greens is that the more you harvest, the more robustly your greens garden will grow.
+The beauty of growing most greens is that the more you harvest, the more robust your greens garden will grow.

 Depending upon the number of pods you plant, you may be able to cut your greens as often as every other day – giving you fresh smoothie ingredients on a regular basis.